Session

 Cookies

-Also, to enable your extension to read the cookie, you need to set the cookies
+To enable your extension to read the cookie and that way share the session with the web app, you need to set the cookies

 under manifest.permissions